Clark County

 Economic Development

 The Office of Community and Economic Development (OCED) is the primary resource for new, established, and prospective businesses interested in investing, expanding, or relocating to Clark County, Nevada.
 With a dedicated team of experts, OCED provides businesses and developers with the answers, tools, and resources needed to start a new project or expand an existing business.
-Home to 2.3 million residents, Clark County covers roughly 8,000 square miles and is the 11th-largest county in the nation.
+Home to approximately 1 million residents, Clark County covers roughly 7,442 square miles and is the 14th-largest county in the nation.
 Committed to enhancing and supporting the economic viability of the unincorporated areas of Clark County and advancing inclusive, sustainable growth, OCED is building awareness of the economic opportunities and “bright beyond the lights” of Las Vegas.

-Clark County provides extensive regional services to 2.3 million citizens and 42.5 million visitors a year including housing the nation’s 10th-busiest airport, air quality compliance, social services, and Nevada’s largest public hospital, University Medical Center.
+Clark County provides extensive regional services to 2.3 million citizens and an average of more than 45 million visitors a year.
+Included are the nation's 7th busiest airport, air quality compliance, social services, and Nevada’s largest public hospital, University Medical Center.
 The County also provides municipal services that are traditionally provided by cities to 1 million residents in the unincorporated areas including fire protection, roads and other public works, parks and recreation, and planning and development.

 Companies that call Clark County Home